t0mm4rx/t0mm4rx/README.md

 ## Code is a powerful tool!

-I'm Tom, currently living in Paris, France.
+I'm Tom, living in Paris, France.
 I'm a student at School 42 since October 2019.
 I work as a freelance as well.

-👨‍💻 I'm passionated about coding since I'm a child, and I've always done little projects, game, apps...
+👨‍💻 I've been passionate about coding since I'm a child, and I've always done little projects, game, apps...

 🎨 I love creating creative stuff with coding, such as animations, random art generation...